 - The Inter-State Council order of 1990 should clearly specify the matters that should form part of the consultations.

 The Central Government constituted the Punchi Commission in 2007 to examine centre-state relations along with the possibility of giving sweeping powers to the centre for suo moto deploy¬ment of Central forces in states and investigation of crimes affecting national security.
 It was chaired by the former Chief Justice of India M.M.
 Punchi.
 It submitted its recommendation in 2009.
 Some of its important recommendations are given in the following:

 - It called for giving a fixed term of five years to the governors and their removal by the pro¬cess of impeachment (similar to that of the President) by the State Legislature.

-- It proposed that Centre should have power to deploy its forces in case of communal con¬flagration without state’s consent for a short period of a week.
+- It proposed that the Centre should have the power to deploy its forces in case of communal con¬flagration without the state’s consent for a short period of a week.